National Parks, Monuments, and Seashores, United States, Washington DC

 Lincoln's Assassination

-On the evening of April 14, 1865, just 5 days after General Lee’s surrender in the Civil War, President Abraham Lincoln visited Ford’s Theatre to watch the play, Our American Cousin.
+On the evening of April 14, 1865—just five days after General Robert E. Lee’s surrender effectively ended the Civil War—President Abraham Lincoln attended a performance of Our American Cousin at Ford’s Theatre.

 Ford's Theatre Today